openebs/website/docs/versioned_docs/version-2.11.0/introduction/overview.md

 id: overview
 title: OpenEBS Documentation
 slug: /
-image: /img/card-openebs.png
 keywords:
   - OpenEBS
   - OpenEBS overview
-description: OpenEBS helps Developers and Platform SREs easily deploy Kubernetes Stateful Workloads that require fast and highly reliable Container Attached Storage.
+description: OpenEBS builds on Kubernetes to enable Stateful applications to easily access Dynamic Local PVs or Replicated PVs.
+By using the Container Attached Storage pattern users report lower costs, easier management, and more control for their teams.
 ---

 ## What is OpenEBS?